 JBL has long been a brand to look out for, consistently debuting some of the best Bluetooth speakers around.
-Here we'll look at the various JBL speakers on the market, how they differ, the features they offer, and ultimately which is the best fit for you.
+Here, we'll look at the various JBL speakers on the market, how they differ, the features they offer, and ultimately which is the best fit for you.
 We've even gone to the trouble of finding the best deals and cheapest prices.